 Outside of the brief sexual tension between Lenna and Caine, that is sated off-camera, there is no real suspense throughout the story.
 We know who killed Elijah’s mother so no mystery there.
 There isn’t a fear of police involvement because, despite everyone looking for Elijah, no connects him with people fitting Lenna and Caine’s description.
 So they are all able to walk around Georgia, not bothering to disguise their appearance.

-The only threat is a mustache-twirling, tie a woman to the railroad track, cartoon villain who sends his own Hunters to collect Lenna and the deck for his own master plan of creating chaos somewhere, anywhere, maybe over there, but chaos will be had!
+The only threat is a mustache-twirling, tie a woman to the railroad track, cartoon villain who sends his own Hunters to collect Lenna and the deck for his own master plan of creating chaos somewhere, anywhere, maybe over there.
 The henchmen sent to get the deck are either dealt with quickly by Caine or share an undefined connection with Lenna that stops them from attacking her.

 Frost Line is full of missed opportunities to flesh out more interesting concepts like, how an ancient magical Tarot deck got in a closet in the suburbs?
 What effects would the Earth feel if Strength never returned?
 Could Lena really be replaced?
 What are the other worlds like?
 Instead, those ideas are passed by to focus on a cliche romance that has been done a million times already and was not impressive the first time it was done. —Borrow it.